SS Morro Castle (1930): Causes

 Officially, the fire's cause was never determined.
 In the mid-1980s, HBO aired a televised dramatization of the fire in an episode of their Catastrophe series, titled "The Mystery of the Morro Castle".
 The dramatization starred John Goodman as George Rogers and blamed Rogers for causing the fire.
 In 2002, A&E produced a television documentary about the incident.
 Both the HBO dramatization and the A&E documentary reawakened speculation that the fire was actually arson committed by a crew member.
 Other theories included a short circuit in the wiring that passed through the rear of the locker, the spontaneous combustion of chemically treated blankets in the locker or an overheating of the ship's one functioning funnel, situated just aft of the locker.

 William McFee, a well-known writer of sea stories who had served as an engineer on oil-fired steamers, wrote in 1949 that "if the burners were neglected... [the] long uptakes which lead from the furnaces to the funnel would become dangerously overheated", as he once found on another ship, whose "funnel was glowing red-hot just above the uptakes".
 Morro Castles funnel was clad in flammable material where it passed through the passenger quarters, and several people had noticed smoke as early as midnight.
 The ship was making 19 knots against a 20-knot headwind and simply overheated, according to McFee, but the high loss of life was caused by the crew's incompetent handling of the emergency.

 Renée Méndez Capote, a Cuban writer who was aboard Morro Castle when the tragedy happened, was trapped in her cabin as the ship became engulfed in flames but was rescued by crew members.
 Because of her corpulence, she had to be removed through a hatch.
 American steward Carol Prior gave Capote his flotation device, thereby saving her life.
 Upon her arrival in New York City, she was interviewed by the American press.
 Because she expressed sympathy with the Cuban communist party, Capote was accused of being a "communist agitator" who was responsible for destroying the ship.
 Capote later declared, “That fire is—undoubtedly—the worst memory I've ever had."

 Burials

 Some victims of the fire are buried in the Mount Prospect Cemetery in Neptune, New Jersey, along the coast.

-Call sign

-The Morro Castles radio call sign, KGOV, is still registered to the ship by the Federal Communications Commission nearly ninety years after her demise, and is therefore unavailable for use by terrestrial broadcast stations.